Placement Testing and Developmental Course Work

 Triple Deficiency Options

-- Enrollment in the College's summer Conditional Acceptance Program, intended to improve the student's academic skills and readiness for college-level studies.
+- Enrollment in the College's Conditional Acceptance Program, intended to improve the student's academic skills and readiness for college-level studies.
 Prior to enrollment in the College, the student will enroll in one or two developmental courses and will complete a Penn College study-skills workshop series.
 After successfully completing this program, the student may enroll in a Penn College major.
 Students who do not satisfactorily complete the Conditional Acceptance Program will have their acceptance to the College rescinded.

 - Alternative plans, which may include enrolling in, and completing, remedial programs or successfully completing courses at another institution (must satisfy developmental requirements) in addition to the Penn College study-skills workshop series.